View All Seated Liberty Dollars 1840-1873

 About This Coin

-The 1873 Seated Liberty Dollar is a United States dollar from the Seated Liberty Dollars 1840-1873 series.
-The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+The 1873 Seated Liberty Dollar is a United States dollar from the Seated Liberty Dollars 1840-1873 series — the final year of the series.
+In 1873, coins were struck at the San Francisco, Philadelphia, and Carson City Mints with a combined mintage of 296,600.
+This ranks 28th of 34 years by total mintage, above the series median of 61,818.
+The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Final year of the Seated Liberty Dollar, discontinued under the Coinage Act of 1873 in favor of the Trade Dollar.
+Struck in 90% silver, 10% copper, weighing 26.73 grams, 38.1 mm in diameter, with a reeded edge.
+Across its variants, estimated values range from $576 to $279K depending on mint mark, grade, and strike type.
+A notable auction result reached $132K in AU58 grade at Heritage Auctions.
 Designed by Christian Gobrecht.
-Struck in 90% silver, 10% copper, weighing 26.73 grams, 38.1 mm in diameter, with a reeded edge.
-The Seated Liberty Dollar was produced from 1840 to 1873, when the denomination was replaced by the Trade Dollar.
-Like other Seated Liberty denominations, the series features several subtypes including No Motto (1840-1865) and With Motto (1866-1873).
-All dates are moderately scarce due to relatively low mintages.
-The 1870-S is one of the great U.S. coin rarities, with perhaps only nine examples surviving.

 Value Estimates